vazco/meteor-universe-modules-npm/README.md

 <a href="http://unicms.io"><img src="http://unicms.io/banners/standalone.png" /></a>
 # Universe Modules NPM
 Extension for package universe:modules that adds possibility of bundling npm packages into universe modules.
+Works on both sides (client/server).
+Provides mappings of dependencies npm <-> universe:modules without keeping of duplicates in npm bundle.

 And you can use it, just like that:
 ```